-The purpose of the GC32 International Class Association is to administer, oversee and promote regattas and the other sailing activities of the GC32 one design foiling catamaran internationally.
+The GC32 International Class Association (ICA) was set up to administer, oversee and promote regattas and the other sailing activities of the GC32 one design foiling catamaran internationally.
 The GC32 is used on the GC32 Racing Tour and the Extreme Sailing Series.

-Changes to the GC32 Class Rules and Regulations are introduced by the voting of the Class Association membership at its Annual General Meeting.
+Changes to the GC32 Class Rules and Regulations are made by voting of the ICA membership at its AGM.

 The GC32 ICA monitors and polices the GC32 one design rule via its appointed Class Measurer.
-It promotes a professional organisational structure for the management, development, execution and promotion of GC32 regattas worldwide.
+It promotes a professional organisational structure for the management, development, execution and promotion of GC32 sailing events worldwide.

-The Class Association offers a forum to GC32 owners for the exchange of information and experience, such as what they have learned about foiling catamaran racing on the GC32.
+The GC32 ICA also offers a forum to GC32 owners for the exchange of information and experience about GC32 foiling catamaran racing.

-The Class Association also represents its membership when negotiating with third parties, such as federations and authorities like World Sailing.
+The GC32 ICA represents its membership when negotiating with third parties, such as federations and authorities like World Sailing.